-This epic 83-mile trail takes you on a journey back in time to when Snowdonia was the centre of the slate industry.
+This epic 83-mile Snowdonia Slate Trail takes you on a journey back in time to when Snowdonia was the centre of the slate industry.

 Breese Adventures are offering a 5 day challenge that will let you experience the unique slate heritage of North Wales and immerse yourself in the wonders of Snowdonia National Park.

 Eryri (Snowdonia) boasts a diverse landscape of mountains, forests and rivers that we at Breese Adventures want to help you explore and our walk through Welsh slate history will take you back in time to some of the less-frequented but beautiful parts of Snowdonia.

 From our starting point on the coast at Bangor to Llanberis, Beddgelert, Llan Ffestiniog, Betws-y-Coed and finally to our finish in Bethesda this 83 mile / 134 km trail will showcase some of the most special areas of the national park.

 Learn about the people, villages, history, and culture and slate heritage as we tread carefully though some of the most remote areas of Snowdonia.

 The 83 miles / 134km Snowdonia Slate Trail starts at Bangor and ends in Bethesda.
 The trail is the culmination of 4 years work by Aled Owen and the voluntary Cwm Community Action Group, from the remote village of Penmachno.
 They developed the trail to help showcase the rich and important heritage to a wider audience.

 The trail can be completed from anything from 3-10 days depending on aspirations and fitness.